Crimes of the Future (2022 film): Production

-The film was a thriller set to begin production in early 2003 under the title Painkillers, which explored the world of performance art and took place in an anaesthetized society where pain is the new forbidden pleasure, and surgery and self-mutilation, being performed in public and on camera, have come to be regarded as the new sex.
+Director David Cronenberg first wrote the script in 1998.
+The film was a thriller set to begin production in early 2003 under the title Painkillers, which explored the world of performance art and took place in an anesthetized society where pain is the new forbidden pleasure, and surgery and self-mutilation, being performed in public and on camera, have come to be regarded as the new sex.
 Ralph Fiennes was attached to star as Saul Tenser after Nicolas Cage, the first option for the main role, dropped out.
 It was intended to be shot in Toronto, Canada, on a budget of $35 million.
 ThinkFilm had picked up worldwide rights, with a scheduled release for late 2006 in North America.
 However, the project never entered production.
-In a mid-2000s interview, director David Cronenberg brushed the project aside, stating that it was not happening and that he had lost interest in making it anyway.
+In a mid-2000s interview, Cronenberg brushed the project aside, stating that it was not happening and that he had lost interest in making it anyway.
+When he picked the project back up years later, he "didn't change a word" of the script since first writing it in 1998.

 In February 2021, during an interview with GQ magazine, Viggo Mortensen revealed that he was working on a project with Cronenberg, saying: "Yes, we do have something in mind.
 It's something he wrote a long time ago, and he never got it made.
 Now he's refined it, and he wants to shoot it.
 Hopefully, it'll be this summer we'll be filming.
 I would say, without giving the story away, he's going maybe a little bit back to his origins".
 In April, Léa Seydoux and Kristen Stewart were among the cast announced for the film.
 Natalie Portman was initially supposed to play Seydoux's part (who initially was set to play Stewart's role), but she was unable to do the film because of conflicts related to COVID-19.
 In August 2021, Tanaya Beatty, Yorgos Karamihos, Nadia Litz and Yorgos Pirpassopoulos joined the cast of the film.

-Principal photography began on August 2, 2021, and concluded on September 10, 2021 in Athens, Greece.
+Principal photography began on August 2, 2021, and concluded on September 10, 2021, in Athens, Greece.